-After 25 years of closure due to renovations the cathedral opened its doors again in October 2010.
+After 25 years of closure due to renovations, the cathedral in Paramaribo opened its doors again in October 2010.
 Visitors and worshippers are welcome throughout the day, there is a mass on Sunday, and volunteers are available twice a week for a one-hour guided tour.

 Why a Grey and Yellow Cathedral?

 I meet my guide Hugo inside the cathedral, at the counter where souvenirs are sold and which serves as an information desk.
 We walk outside and look up at the 19th century, Gothic-Roman structure with its two square towers with neo-gothic spires, a large rose window above the portal, and semicircular windows along the sides.

 The cathedral’s exterior raises an intriguing question: Why was it painted yellow and grey, whereas all wooden mansions, which characterize Paramaribo’s inner city, are white?
 Hugo gave possible explanations.

 “Do these colors represent soapstone (yellow) and stone (grey), materials that were often used in Europe to construct churches?
 Is it related to the fact that yellow is the color of the pope (leaving the explanation of the grey color in the dark), or is there another reason?”